puppetlabs/puppet-resource_api/README.md

   * `puppet device` (if applicable)

 There are still a few notable gaps between the implementation and the specification:
-* Complex data types, like Array, Hash, Tuple or Struct are not yet implemented.
+* Complex data types, like Hash, Tuple or Struct are not yet implemented.
 * Only a single runtime environment (the Puppet commands) is currently implemented.

 Restrictions of running under puppet: